 Prague’s historic Jewish Quarter hosts several significant sites worth seeing.
 Located between Prague Old Town and the Vltava River, it used to be referred to as the Jewish ghetto.

-Due to space limitations, it was necessary for graves to be placed on top of one another, sometimes as many as twelve layers deep.
+Due to space limitations, graves needed to be placed on top of one another, sometimes as many as twelve layers deep.

 Stop 2: Our Lady Of Victorious Church

-My mother had a devotion to the Infant Jesus of Prague, so Robyne and I wanted to see this church during our 2 days in Prague.
+My mother had a devotion to the Infant Jesus of Prague, so my sister, Robyne, and I wanted to see this church during our 2 days in Prague.

 The statue arrived in Prague, was broken during a war, forgotten, and restored.
-Many graces have been bestowed and it is now called the Miraculous Infant Jesus of Prague.
+Many graces have been bestowed, and it is now called the Miraculous Infant Jesus of Prague.